Close

 Who Lexie hearing aids are for

 Lexie could be a great choice for some people’s hearing and lifestyle needs, but it may not be the ideal hearing aid for everyone.
-Lexie devices, like all OTC hearing aids, are meant for adults over the age of 17 with mild to moderate hearing loss.
+Lexie devices, like all OTC hearing aids, are meant for adults 18 and older with mild to moderate hearing loss.
 We also think they’re the best fit for someone who is comfortable with technology, as they’re designed to be used with the Lexie Hearing app to get the full benefit.

 If you’re new to hearing aids, the Lumen may be your best choice.
 The hearing aids automatically adjust based on the results of the hearing test you take when you first get them.
 From that point on, you can use the buttons on the hearing aids or the app to select a listening profile and change the volume.

-It might take a few tries to successfully make the fine-tuning adjustments needed to achieve the correct profile for the B1 and B2.
+It might take a few tries to successfully make the fine-tuning adjustments needed to achieve the correct profile for the B1 and B2 Plus.
 Lexie offers remote support if you need help.

 Although Lexie is considered a budget-friendly OTC hearing aid, the company makes high-quality hearing aids with a nice range of options and knowledgeable customer support.